When is the submission deadline for Portal: Governors Island 2019?

 Can I drive my car onto Governors Island?

-No!
 We STRONGLY prefer that you use our art mover or carry your artwork on to the island yourself or use our art mover.
-Car permission for the ferry is a lengthy process that requires permit approval from us and the ferry team.
+Car permission for the ferry is a lengthy process.
+We make some exceptions for some large-scale/outdoor works.

 Can I bring a friend/helper to Governors Island?

 Yes, the island is open to the public 7 days a week 10am-6pm.
-But, without an artist ID badge, your helper will be charged G.I.’s admission fee of $2
+But, without an artist ID badge (you’ll get one during install), your helper might be charged the ferry fee of $2

-What are the hours that GIAF is open?
+What are the hours that Portal: GI 2019 is open?

-GIAF will be open to the public every weekend in September from 11am-6pm
+Portal: GI 2019 will be open to the public every weekend in September (also August 31st this year) from 11am-6pm

 What are the installation dates and times?